FlyinKat/CSC309_A3/DESIGN/design.md

     *  End destination
     *  Pickup time
 * Search button :
-      This allows customers to search whether there are any courier services available according to its request
+      This allows customers to search whether there are any courier services available according to its request, links to  search result page.
 * Post button :
-      If there are no available courier services, then the customer is able to post a job
+      If there are no available courier services, then the customer is able to post a job , links to search result page.
 * Courier column :
     Displays a search tab where a list containing 3 elements, where each element has a textbox next to it to insert the places/time: